brightcove/brightcove-player-sdk-ios/README.md

 See Apple's [AVPictureInPictureControllerDelegate](https://developer.apple.com/documentation/avkit/avpictureinpicturecontrollerdelegate) documentation for more information.

-To implement your own Picture-in-Picture behavior, keep the `pictureInPictureActive` property of `BCOVPlaybackController` updated with the Picture-in-Picture status.
+To implement your own Picture-in-Picture behavior, leave the `allowsBackgroundAudioPlayback` property of `BCOVPlaybackController` set to `false`, and keep the `pictureInPictureActive` property of `BCOVPlaybackController` updated with the Picture-in-Picture status.
 If you are using the `AVPictureInPictureController`, you can use the `pictureInPictureControllerDidStartPictureInPicture:` and `pictureInPictureControllerDidStopPictureInPicture:` delegate methods to update this property.

-You can read more about implmeneting Picture-in-Picture in Apple's [Adopting Picture in Picture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) documentation.
+You can read more about implemeneting Picture-in-Picture in Apple's [Adopting Picture in Picture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) documentation.

 Using a playlist of videos with mixed formats with picture-in-picture will result in the picture-in-picture window closing between each video.